ThobesForBros/Wired-for-Perfection/perfectionism.md

 *SAIF and JAZAM exchange a glance.
 They know this routine.
 They’ve seen it before.*

-**SAIF**
+**SAIF (frustrated)**
-(frustrated) Look, man, we get it!
+Look, man, we get it!
 You want to be the best—fine.
 But beating yourself into the ground over numbers?
 Whether it’s grades or weights, it’s not making you excellent—it’s tearing you apart!

 *KAMAL’s jaw tightens.
 He doesn’t respond.
 Instead, he racks the weights, panting.
 His legs shake as he stands.
 A moment of dizziness—*

 **JAZAM**
-Want some water Mr. Perfect?
+Want some water, Mr. Perfect?

 **KAMAL**
 I’m fine.

-*He takes a step forward—his knee BUCKLES—sickening POP echoes.
+*He takes a step forward—his knees let out sickening POP echoes.
 KAMAL gasps, collapsing onto the rubber floor.*

-**KAMAL (groaning)**
+**KAMAL (groaning in-pain)**
-(in-pain and denial) OW...
+Ouch...
 No, no, no—

 *The room spins.
 SAIF and JAZAM, rush to him, their voices muffled, distant.
 His vision tunnels.*